Wolox/react-chat-widget/README.md

   - params:
     - count: number
   - As of v3.0, the `badge` prop is being changed to be managed from within the Widget.
 This method is manually set the badge number.

+- **setMinLength**
+  - params:
+    - count: number
+  - As of v3.0.6, this method will specify the minimum number of chars that need to be entered to post.

+- **setMaxLength**
+  - params:
+    - count: number
+  - As of v3.0.6, this method will specify the maximum number of chars that can be entered to post.

+- **showCounter**
+  - params:
+    - boo: boolean
+  - As of v3.0, hides/shows the counter.

+- **setCounterStyle**
+  - params:
+    - style: 'counter', 'min', 'max'
+  - As of v3.0.6, shows a calculation of chars.
+    - 'counter': displays amount of chars
+    - 'min': displays amount of chars remaining to reach the minLength
+    - 'max': displays the amount of chars as compared to the maxLength

 #### Widget components